Residential Rehab in Chiang Mai, Thailand

 The aim is not to judge you.
 It is to understand how your addiction developed, what keeps it going, and what needs to shift for things to stay different.

 Addiction disconnects you from your body.
 You lose your sense of peace.
 Jintara believes recovery requires more than talk therapy.
 You must calm the nervous system.
 You must heal the spirit.
-The holistic areas of our rehab program supports your clinical work.
+The holistic side of our rehab program supports your clinical work.
 You recover physically, mentally, and emotionally.

 - Therapeutic Massage: Thai and oil massage sessions lower cortisol.
 They improve sleep and release physical tension from withdrawal.